dceejay/RedMap/README.md

 **Note**: the whole planet file is over 100GB so be warned both for local storage and your download speed.
 You can download or extract just a portion of it if you use the **pmtiles** command line with the extract option.
 Use `pmtiles extract --help` to see the options.

 Copy your .pmtiles file(s) into your `~/.node-red` user directory.
 On re-starting Node-RED the node will detect the file(s) and add them to the base map layer menu, using the file name as the layer name.

+You can also load them dynamically with a command like

+    msg.payload = {"command":{"map":{"name":"MyMap","pmtiles":"/path/to/mymap.pmtiles"}}}

 ### Using a Docker Map Server